 - 4 tbsp Cilantro

-- 2 tablespoon paste from chipotle chilies in adobo sauce
+- 2 tbsp paste from chipotle chilies in adobo sauce

 - ¼ cup crema